 Akin Lansdowne sits on the traditional territory of the Haudenosaunee, the Métis, and most recently, the territory of the Mississaugas of the New Credit First Nation.
 We are grateful to have the opportunity to work on this land.

-Located at 87 Wade Ave, Akin Lansdowne has 54 dedicated studio spaces ranging in size from 20 square foot to 135 square foot as well as three completely private studios.
+Located at 87 Wade Ave, Akin Lansdowne has 22 dedicated studio spaces ranging in size from 16 square feet to 120 square feet as well as one completely private studios.
 We are located in the basement and on the first and second floor of the building.

 Akin Lansdowne is not currently wheelchair accessible.
 Akin regrets this barrier to access.

-When you arrive at Akin Lansdowne's entrance at the north side of the building, there are 6 steps into the building to access studio 101 and two of our private studios.
+When you arrive at Akin Lansdowne's entrance at the north side of the building, there are 6 steps into the building to access the building entrance.
 There is a flight of stairs with 10 steps, a landing, then 10 steps with a handrail leading to the 2nd floor where studio 203 is located.

 Akin Lansdowne is walking distance from Lansdowne Subway Station and is accessible by the Bloor/Danforth subway line (Line 2) and the 47 Lansdowne Bus.